Potential Loss definition

 Potential Loss has the meaning set forth in Section 9.10.

 Potential Loss means any event, fact, condition, or circumstance that is reasonably likely to give rise to a Loss.
-The Borrower Indemnity shall not apply to the extent that a court or arbitral tribunal with jurisdiction over the Loss and each Indemnified Person who has a Loss or Costs of Defense in connection therewith renders a final determination that the Loss or Costs of Defense resulted from (a) the gross negligence or willful misconduct of the Indemnified Person, or (b) OPIC's failure to perform any act required of it relating to the Loan.
-The Borrower Indemnity is independent of and in addition to (i) any rights of any party hereto in connection with any Loss or Costs of Defense, and (ii) any other agreement, and shall survive the execution, modification, and amendment of this Agreement and the other Financing Documents, the expiration, cancellation, or termination of the Commitment, the disbursement and repayment of the Loan, and the provisions of any other indemnity.
+This Indemnity shall not apply to the extent that a court or arbitral tribunal with jurisdiction over the Loss and each Indemnified Person who has a Loss or Costs of Defense in connection therewith renders a final determination that the Loss or Costs of Defense resulted from (i) the gross negligence or willful misconduct of the Indemnified Person, or (ii) OPIC's failure to perform any act required of it under this Agreement.
+The Indemnity is independent of and in addition to (i) any rights of any party hereto in connection with any Loss or Costs of Defense and (ii) any other agreement, and shall survive the execution, modification, and amendment of this Agreement and the other Financing Documents, the expiration, cancellation, or termination of the Commitment, the disbursement and repayment of the Loan, and the provisions of any other indemnity.
 Any exclusion of an obligation to pay any amount under this Section shall not affect the requirement to pay such amount under any other Section hereof or under any other agreement.
-OPIC and each Indemnified Person shall have the right to control its, his, or her defense, PROVIDED, HOWEVER, that each Indemnified Person shall: (a) notify the Borrowers in writing as soon as practicable of any Loss, Potential Loss, or Cost of Defense, and (b) keep the Borrowers reasonably informed of material developments with respect thereto.
-In exercising the right and power to control his, her, or its actions in connection with a Loss or Potential Loss, including a decision to settle any such Loss, each Indemnified Person shall, taking into account the nature and policies of such Indemnified Person (i) consult with the Borrowers, and (ii) act as such Indemnified Person would act if the Costs of Defense or settlement were to be paid by such Indemnified Person.
-Each of the Borrowers acknowledge and agree that each Indemnified Person is an express, third-party beneficiary of the Borrowers' obligations under this Section 9.10.
+OPIC and each other Indemnified Person shall have the right to control its, his, or her defense, PROVIDED, HOWEVER, that each Indemnified Person shall: (a) notify the Company in writing as soon as practicable of any Loss, Potential Loss, or Cost of Defense, and (b) keep the Company reasonably informed of material developments with respect thereto.
+In exercising the right and power to control his, her, or its actions in connection with a Loss or Potential Loss, including a decision to settle any such Loss, each Indemnified Person shall, taking into account the nature and policies of such Indemnified Person (i) consult with the Company, and (ii) act as such Indemnified Person would act if the Costs of Defense or settlement were to be paid by such Indemnified Person.
+The Company acknowledges and agrees that each Indemnified Person is an express, third-party beneficiary of the Company's obligations under this Section.

-Potential Loss means the discovery by a party that a representation or warranty of another party contained in this Agreement was not true in all respects when made and such inaccuracy would be reasonably likely to result in a material Loss to such discovering party.
+Potential Loss means the discovery by a Party that a representation or warranty of another Party contained in this Agreement was not true in all respects when made and such inaccuracy may result in a Loss to such discovering Party.

 Examples of Potential Loss in a sentence